AP top 25 college football: How Channel 2 sports director Zach Klein voted in this week’s poll

-No. 1 Alabama lost to unranked Vanderbilt.
-No. 4 Tennessee lost to unranked Arkansas.
-No. 9 Missouri got crushed by No. 25 Texas A&M.

-Here’s an updated look at where Channel 2 sports director Zach Klein believes the SEC teams stand.

-The AP poll media panel comprises 62 members this year.
+The AP poll media panel comprises 62 members this year, including Channel 2 sports director Zach Klein.
 Klein is the only TV reporter in the local Georgia market with a vote.

-Each week this season, Channel 2 will publish Klein’s ballot on WSBTV.com ahead of the official rankings.
-Here is how he ranked the top 25 this week.

 Zach Klein AP Top 25 Ballot